Litechess/deploy-help/README.md

-1. add /certs dir
+1. add ./nginx/certs dir in
-2. add /dist dir with front build
+2. add ./nginx/dist dir with front build
 3. set your cert names in nginx.conf && configure root path

 if prod: